Moving into your new home in Belgium? Get yourself connected with our guide to setting up TV, home phone, and internet in Belgium.

 Whether you’re buying or renting, it’s highly likely that you’ll need to set up your own TV, phone, and internet connection when you move to Belgium.

-If you’re renting, it’s possible that your new home will already have these services.
+If you’re renting in Belgium, it’s possible that your new home will already have these services.
 If so, the cost will be included in your monthly payments.
 In such cases, you should be able to ask your landlord for information on the breakdown of these costs.
 Make sure to clarify these charges with them prior to signing any rental contract; especially if you’re unsure what your rental payment actually includes.

-Generally speaking, serviced apartments will come with communications services included as standard.
+Generally speaking, serviced apartments in Belgium come with communications services included as standard.
 If you’re staying long-term, you can then choose to either disconnect and find your own provider or continue using the existing connections.
 It’s likely you’ll be able to find a cheaper deal yourself, although changing providers may not be worth your while.

 Communications in Belgium